chef-boneyard/chef-rfc/new/kitchen_telemetry.md

 Let's examine a typical user interacting with kitchen in an existing cookbook, and enumerate the events and information that's sent.
 We'll elide the fields from the payload that are common to all chef telemetry systems.
+To ensure that we don't leak private information, drivers will only report provisioning targets when they are not specified explicitly by the user.

 The user performs a full test run on a Debian instance: